fredlcore/Robotan/Assembly Instructions.md

 <LI>2 x 8 pin header
 <LI>2 x 8 pin socket
 <LI>optionally: 1 x HC-05 Bluetooth module (HC-06 also works)
+<LI>optionally: 1 x u-blox NEO-6 GPS module (or compatible)
   </UL>
-Except for the Wemos D1 Mini and the HC-05 Bluetooth module, you can find a list of items at <A HREF="https://www.reichelt.de/my/1409494">Reichelt</A>.
+Except for the Wemos D1 Mini, the HC-05 Bluetooth module and the u-blox GPS module, you can find a list of items at <A HREF="https://www.reichelt.de/my/1409494">Reichelt</A>.
 <BR>
 Some boards from a collective order are still available.
 Contact robotan (ät) code-it.de if you are interested (German or English).
 <BR><BR>